trustcrypto/ledgerjs/docs/ethereum_ledger_integration.md

-# How to integrate the Ledger device with a Ethereum Web Application
+# How to integrate the onlykey device with a Ethereum Web Application

-This is a quick guide to show how to integrate Ledger Ethereum libraries into an existing web application.
+This is a quick guide to show how to integrate onlykey Ethereum libraries into an existing web application.

-If you are starting a new DApp project from scratch, or simply are beginning in this Ethereum Smart Contract world, we have made [`create-dapp` **Starter Kit**](https://www.npmjs.com/package/create-dapp) for you, it comes with a out-of-the-box support of Ledger and MetaMask and shows a complete smart contract example (that allows to get/set a value globally).
+If you are starting a new DApp project from scratch, or simply are beginning in this Ethereum Smart Contract world, we have made [`create-dapp` **Starter Kit**](https://www.npmjs.com/package/create-dapp) for you, it comes with a out-of-the-box support of onlykey and MetaMask and shows a complete smart contract example (that allows to get/set a value globally).

-Whether you want to integrate on an existing app or bootstrap it from scratch with our starter kit, the follow guide will drive you to important part on how things work with the Ledger.
+Whether you want to integrate on an existing app or bootstrap it from scratch with our starter kit, the follow guide will drive you to important part on how things work with the onlykey.

 ## Prerequisites of the guide

 * you have experience in JavaScript and a setup for ES6 / Babel. see https://babeljs.io/
-* You have a Ledger Device and know how to use it.
-See our guides: https://support.ledgerwallet.com
+* You have a onlykey Device and know how to use it.
+See our guides: https://support.onlykeywallet.com

 ## Important checklist

-* On the Ledger device, you need to open the **Ethereum app** (available by default, install it with the Ledger Manager otherwise).
+* On the onlykey device, you need to open the **Ethereum app** (available by default, install it with the onlykey Manager otherwise).
 * For web app that run in browser:
-  * **You need your webapp to run in HTTPS**: the ledger device uses U2F API that requires you to run.
+  * **You need your webapp to run in HTTPS**: the onlykey device uses U2F API that requires you to run.
 It will also only work in Chrome and Safari currently (but Firefox is on its way on implementing U2F, you can still try the Firefox U2F extension)
   * set **Browser Support** to **Yes** in Settings of the Eth app.
 * For a smart contract, you will also need to set **Contract data** to **Yes** in Settings of the Eth app.